noahsettersten/dotfiles/README.md

 - Tmux: Plus tmuxp for managing template sessions.
 - Vim: Numerous customizations and utilities, with pluging managed by vim-plug.
 - Brewfile for installing system dependencies and tools.
-- asdf for managing language and tool versions.
+- mise for managing language and tool versions.

 ## Structure